eggmuffin95/Container_Orchestration/DOCKER/AWS/IAC-EC2-Public/README.md

 - ```terraform plan -out=tfplan -input=false```
 - ```terraform apply "tfplan"```

-# Deploy a full Docker EE Orchestration Platform with UCP Master, DTR dedicated Workers Linux Workers and Windows Workers using Ansible.
+# Deploy a full Docker EE Orchestration Platform with UCP Masters, DTR dedicated Workers Linux Workers and Windows Workers using Ansible.

 ## You can specify your own values in groupvars files.
 ## To run installation, just send the following command :